|

 Biography

-I am involved in three major projects at the moment.
+I am involved in two major projects at the moment.
 The first is exploring issues of colonialism, insularity, and connectivity with respect to the relationship between the Dakhleh Oasis and the Nile Valley , particularly in the Old Kingdom and First Intermediate Period (c.
 2575-2040).
-As part of my position as Director of Instructional Programs for the Columbia University Excavations at Amheida, to be assumed full time in fall 2008, I will spend three months in Egypt with students.
-January and February will be spent at Dakhleh Oasis, with the latter month devoted to archaeological fieldwork.
-March will be occupied with traveling and on site seminars in the Nile Valley .
-If you are interested in participating or know someone who might be, please feel free to contact me and be sure to consult: http://www.mcah.columbia.edu/amheida/html/student_info.html
+As part of my position as the Academic Director of the Columbia affiliated Archaeology and History in Egypt study abroad program, I spend three months in Egypt with students.
+In January and February we are based in the Dakhleh Oasis, with the latter month devoted to archaeological fieldwork.
+March is occupied with traveling and on-site seminars in the Nile Valley .
+If you are interested in participating or know someone who might be, please feel free to contact me ([email protected]) and be sure to consult: http://www.amheida.org/index.php?content=student_info.

-This year I will be at Dakhleh only for January, as I will be a Jane and Morgan Whitney Art History Fellow in The Department of Egyptian Art at the Metropolitan Museum.
-During the course of the year, I will be researching and writing a book on Egyptian figurines that focuses on issues of possession, both literal and figurative.
-Finally, I am in the process of finishing a book contracted to Blackwell Press entitled Egyptian Imperialism, which explores various episodes of imperialism throughout Egypt ’s history from an anthropological perspective.
+The second major project is a book contracted to Blackwell Press entitled Egyptian Imperialism, which explores various episodes of imperialism throughout Egypt ’s history from an anthropological perspective.
 Other research interests (subjects of other current and past projects) focus upon divine kingship, the dynamics of political fragmentation, state formation, and various aspects of the relations between ancient Egypt and its neighbors.
-In terms of personal background, since completing my doctorate at the University of Pennsylvania in 2001 I have taught on Egypt and on archaic states at the University of Chicago , the University of Michigan , and the University of Wales Swansea .
-I have also taught at Columbia and will, beginning in 2008, continue to do so in the fall semester.
-I have excavated in the Nile Valley at Abydos and Mendes and will focus upon the site of Amheida for the foreseeable future.
+In terms of personal background, since completing my doctorate at the University of Pennsylvania in 2001, I have taught on Egypt and on archaic states at the University of Chicago , the University of Michigan , and the University of Wales Swansea.
+I have also taught at Columbia and am currently teaching at NYU.
+My fieldwork in the Nile Valley has been undertaken at Abydos and Mendes and will focus upon the site of Amheida for the foreseeable future.

 My recent publications include: